 For 25 years I’ve been watching Oprah Winfrey share her life and ideas with America and the world.
+Yes, I was an “Ultimate Viewer!”
 I’ve learned a lot about celebrities and people making a difference but I’ve learned more about myself.
 In the late 1990’s Oprah began “Change Your Life” television by taking her show in a direction that would empower others.
 It was at this point where I actually wrote a letter to my boss at Star 94 and was considering resigning to move to another morning show.
-I’ve never shared this with anyone before now.
 (Leaving your comfort zone of over 20 years is dificult isn’t it!)
 In the end, the new morning show didn’t happen and I remained at Star 94 and moved into a more prominent position with Steve McCoy and Vikki Locke.
 Being brave enough to want to leave the “nest egg” and make a change was something I learned from watching Oprah.

 I have many wonderful “life lessons” that I’ve absorbed over the years from Oprah and her team that have enriched me spiritually, emotionally and financially.
 In the past several months I made attempts to obtain tickets from Oprah’s website.
 I’d go to sleep at night and then wake up like Christmas morning and run to the computer to see if I had been selected to attend a taping of the show.
 The email read “sorry but we can’t accommodate your request for tickets at this time…” Over the years I also submitted several “Be on the show” story ideas from the Oprah website.
 Everything from “Are you a male Oprah fan”, “How did the show change your life” to “Harpo Hookups” (where I wanted to be Tigger for a day Disney or the guest announcer on The Price is Right!”)